kengibson1111/go-uml-statemachine/README.md

   - Verify referenced state-machine diagrams exist in the expected locations
   - Check that product references use correct version numbers

+- **Update Failures**
+  - Ensure the diagram is in the in-progress location (updates are not allowed for production diagrams)
+  - Verify the diagram exists before attempting to update
+  - Check file system permissions for write operations

 - **Promotion Failures**
   - Validate the state-machine diagram passes all validation checks